b12-144/Quarkus-Java-GraphQL-MySQL/READMEProjeto.md

-# Quarkus-Java-GraphQL-MySQL
+# app-quarkus

-A Quarkus Java bootstrap application using GraphQL and MySQL.
+This project uses Quarkus, the Supersonic Subatomic Java Framework.

+If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 ## Running the application in dev mode

-Follow the steps below to run the app in dev mode:<br>
-1. Update the MySQL connection string to match your connection in application.properties .
-2. Execute the [database.sql](./database.sql) in your MySQL to create the database used in this example.

-Run the app with live coding using:
+You can run your application in dev mode that enables live coding using:
 ```shell script
 ./mvnw compile quarkus:dev
 ```

-Quarkus ships with a Dev UI, which is available in dev mode only at http://localhost:8080/q/dev/ GraphQL UI is available at http://localhost:8080/q/graphql-ui
+> **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at http://localhost:8080/q/dev/.

 ## Packaging and running the application